-The Tombstone pioneering family, Ethel and James "Bert" Macia are also interred here.
-Their family members are the historical owners of the Rose Tree Inn.
-That is the same historical building which now houses the Rose Tree Museum.
-It's home to the largest Rose tree in the world!
-Worth a visit!
-Their descendants carried that legacy through history for many years.
+The Tombstone pioneering family, Ethel and James “Bert” Macia are also interred here.
+A well respected family since the founding, and for many years thereafter.
+If you research their family members, you’ll find they are the historical owners of the same historical building which now houses the Rose Tree Museum.
+It’s home to the largest Rose tree in the world!
+When they owned it, they named it The Rose Tree Inn.
+Their descendants carried its legacy through history for many years.
+So that today it is worth a visit!